 Dogs must be registered with the SDDA.
 This allows us to confirm title and contact owners in case of any issues.
 Hosts will be able to check that entries comply with title level but are not responsible for incorrect entries.
 If a competitor enters the wrong level, their result will be voided by the SDDA.

 A dog and handler team may only be entered once in an official Boneyard Challenge and dogs must be entered at the level they have a title in OR above.
 Handlers may only enter one dog per level at any single event.
 For competitors with multiple dogs at the same level, you have some options:

 - You can level up.
 That is, you may enter the next level up from your dog’s title (you cannot level down).
 Eg. If you have an Advanced titled dog and an Excellent titled dog, one dog can be entered at Level 3 (Elite/MACH).

-- You can enter another dog on a different day if available.
-This can be in your own province or another if travel is allowed.
+- You can enter another dog on a different day or at a different event if available.

 Hosts that wish to enter dogs must find an alternate qualified person to judge (at least) the Level they are entered in or they may attend a different event hosted by someone else where possible.

 All entries will go through the host who will provide all registration information.
 Entry fees are set at $50 per dog/handler team.
 Event dates will be posted on the SDDA website with host contact information.